Xon/XenForo-AlertImporvements/README.md

 A collection of improvements to the XenForo Alerts system.

 Features:
-- auto-mark alerts as read when visiting a thread
+- For threads, automatically marks alerts as read from content on a given page when viewed.

 #Performance impact